 Click Publish

-In the pop-up menu, select the LMS tab.
+In the pop-up menu, select the LMS tab, choose Moodle in the LMS profile and click on Publish.
 Using these course settings, you can prepare a lecture or test for a learning management system such as Moodle.

 Useful Tips for Creating a Moodle Course